 Sustainability is a hot topic these days, as many of us realise that if we want to carry on living on this gorgeous planet we call earth, we need to change up our lifestyles a little!

-Sustainable living means reducing your carbon footprint by making changes in what you buy, what you eat, what you use to do things around the house, and what kinds of transportation you choose.
+Sustainable living means reducing your carbon footprint by changing what you buy, what you eat, what you use to do things around the house, and what kinds of transportation you choose.

 Some people think that this way of living is only for wacky eco warriors, environmentalists or those who are trying to fight climate change on a grand scale.
 However, there are many benefits that will pay off straight away, not to mention that future generations will thank you for it!

-In simple terms, sustainable living could be described as living with what you already have and reducing what goes to waste.
-It’s about consuming less, producing less garbage, wasting less water, using natural resources sparingly, and looking for ecologically sound substitutes wherever possible, eg using solar power instead of fossil fuels.
+In simple terms, we could describe sustainable living as living with what you already have and reducing what goes to waste.
+It’s about consuming less, producing less garbage, wasting less water, using natural resources sparingly, and looking for ecologically sound substitutes wherever possible, e.g. using solar power instead of fossil fuels.

 Sustainable living doesn’t have to be complicated or time-consuming!
 It just requires a conscious effort on your part – that starts with what you buy at the grocery store!
 You could start by switching to a reusable grocery bag, getting your own coffee mug and water bottle for the office, or calling in an order from home instead of going out to eat.
 There are lots of small things that you can do to live more sustainably!

 Reduce what you use, buy less stuff, produce less, consume what you have.
 Make a list before you do food shopping and don’t buy more than you need- wouldn’t you rather have a few extra pennies than throw away those perishable goods you didn’t really want or need?

 Purchase products that are reusable or recyclable instead of disposable, like glass water bottles, fabric shopping bags and reuseable coffee cups.
 Also remember to finish up products.
 Don’t just throw things away when you have bought a replacement.